bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 * Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.
 * Only the Platform Services team can create repositories in this organization.
 You can ask them to create a repository [using the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

-Your product team can only have a permanent, private repository in `bcgov-c` if the GitOps repository has ArgoCD manifests.
-We strongly discourage permanent, private repositories.

 Your product team can only have a **permanent**, private repository in `bcgov-c` if it is a GitOps repository with ArgoCD manifests.
 We strongly discourage creating permanent, private repositories in this organization.